Cloud-SPAN/nerc-metagenomics02-command-line/_episodes/02-working-with-file.md

 impossible.
 You'll also find that you may be working with hundreds of files and want to do similar manipulations to all of those files.
 In cases like this, it's much faster to do these operations at the command line.

+So far in this lesson we've been working with the files in the `illumina_fastq` directory.
+We're now going to switch to using files in the `sample_fastq` directory.
+This is because executing commands like copying and moving on large files can take a long time.
+Our new files are smaller and will be quicker to work with for now.

+> ## New directory, same files?
+> You might notice that the files in `sample_fastq` have very similar names to those in `illumina_fastq`.
+Both sets of files are from the same experiment, which is why they have similar names.
+The only difference is that the `sample_fastq` files end in a 2 while the `illumina_fastq` files end in a 3.
+>
+> It can be confusing to work with similarly named files.
+You could rename them but in this case we'll leave them as they are, since we won't ever be using both directories at the same time.
+{: .callout}

 ### Copying Files

 When working with computational data, it's important to keep a safe copy of that data that can't be accidentally overwritten or deleted.